||Mechanical and Industrial Engineering and Technology

 |Hours per week:

-Your learning commitment for this qualification is a minimum of 900 supervised hours There is an expectation that you will engage in a range of activities to support your supervised learning which may include:
+Your learning commitment (known as the volume of learning) for this qualification is a minimum of 900 hours.
+This includes approximately 576 hours of face to face training.
+You will need to allocate the remaining hours to engage in a range of activities to support your learning which may include;

 This is a Diploma level course.
 Skills required include essay writing and referencing, typing skills, computer literacy, reading and analysing material and resources, problem solving, the ability to be a self- direct learner, advanced communication skills and manage time effectively